AlyNefel/JAVA-STACK-January-2025/README.md

-## Welcome to the Java Stack Bootcamp! 🚀
+# Welcome to the Java Stack  🚀

 # Introduction
 Welcome, future Java wizards! 🧙‍♂️🧙‍♀️ Get ready to embark on an epic journey through the magical world of Java programming.
 This bootcamp is designed to transform you into a skilled Java developer, capable of tackling real-world projects with confidence and finesse.